ritterim/rimdev-blog/_posts/2017-02-23-the-component-life.md

 After creating a clone of the template, we then modify any pieces that we'd like.
 We then take this cloned element and insert it in the same container as the template.
 We leave the template there, because we might end up needing to clone another piece later.

-As a point of, again, allowing our implementor to have the control, we use HTML `<template>` elements to give our components a DOM structure to use.
+As a point of, again, allowing our implementer to have the control, we use HTML `<template>` elements to give our components a DOM structure to use.
 This makes it so that the "template" we are using doesn't render on the screen before we have a chance to modify it to our needs.
 Here's a portion of our template:

 ```html
 <template data-related-content>